 Lower School Physical Education

-The goals of the Lower School Physical Education program derive from the School’s mission to develop “the trained mind, the skilled hand and the healthy body.”
-As a Lower School PE staff, beginning in Preschool (age 3), right on up through 5th Grade, we encourage enjoyment of physical pursuits throughout life by helping students to be successful and comfortable in a variety of active games, dance, and exercise.
+The goals of the Lower School Physical Education Program derive from the School’s mission to develop “the trained mind, the skilled hand and the healthy body.”
+Beginning in preschool (age 3), right on up through 5th grade, our physical education teachers encourage the enjoyment of physical pursuits throughout life by helping students to be successful and comfortable in a variety of active games, dance, and exercise.

 Lower School students have Physical Education classes 2-3 times a week depending on the week and grade level.
-Class activities include a unit on the climbing wall, dance classes, sport skills, and more!
+Class activities include a unit on the climbing wall, dance classes, sports skills, and more!

 Quaker Values in Physical Education